spanners/dissertation/meetings/leon/twelve.markdown

   explosion of the volume of data -- countrary to what I intend to achieve).
 His refinement was to define regions of interest in the code pane, and *only when the mouse/key cursor is in the region, do I capture data*.

+* Use the `if cursor in region then log (Time t, (Mouse.x, Mouse.y), Keypress k)` functionality as a *lens* to focus on significant portions of video capture.

+# Further discussion

+We then discussed some questions that might lead my direction of study in the next steps of my research:

+* Is the mouse/cursor position a proxy for someone's attention as they carry out the task?

+* Often when I'm coding I'll leave the cursor where it is but think about other regions of code.
+I don't necessarily move the keyboard/mouse cursor to the section of code I'm thinking about.
+Instead, I use it as a 'bookmark' to track what I'm currently implementing, and may scroll around to other parts.

+# Actions

+1. Design a task in JavaScript to go inside this adjusted model (incorporating Model Adjustment 1 and 2).

+   This will require a degree of *"implementation juggling"* in order to find a balance of code-length/difficulty over the same task in Elm in such a way that is not creating noise in the thing being studied: Cognitive load.

+   Keep the reactivity constant, compare the differences in ease between JS and Elm.

+2. If time available, run another Pilot study on this task + adjusted model